The project developed from 2023 onward and is protected by BONO and international copyright laws.

 Proposal

 The Nordic landscapes are rich terrain, provoking old memories and forming new impressions as sense-images recollected later.
 Referencing existing music and art history, creating auto-ethnographic publications with nuanced histories, and creating new artworks are to be based on meaning-making landscapes that provoke emotions and memories.
 This notion of meaning-making relative to the body memory of sensorial human experience is worked with reference to Place (actual geography) and the ineffable realm of Intuition, often driving creative instincts in both art and life.
 The instinct to create life itself is often used as a weapon or tool in narratives of power.
-Cultural relationships with notions of space and land, including that of the body and emotions, have transformed every level of human experience into a realm of potential exploitation of eros, or the life force.
+Cultural relationships with notions of space and land, including that of the body and emotions, have transformed every level of human experience into a realm of potential exploitation of Eros, or the life force.
 While land and bodies can signal particularities of eros, the meaning is expanded through projects to guide discourse in a caring and responsible framework.
 The typified liberal and conservative axis have distortions, aims, and stories each own.
 In this way, abstractions of forms in the landscape and sea are used to examine the way human sensitivities are turned into mentalizations, to be used in warfare, if not in life, but in bodies.

 As humanity ventures into increasingly interconnected awareness through the internet, the making Amman will do alongside Corrêa’s recovery of this historical figure in art, will look at the significance of art and cultural work, to preserve and raise the richly interwoven themes of a life revering nature.
 Often identified as Nordic, Indigenous, as well as other themes, the work Amman and Corrêa aim to do is to expand on these identities into a broader context.